RedisLabs/redislabs-docs/content/rc/subscriptions/create-active-active-subscription.md

 ## Define CIDR addresses

-Active-Active database instances require unique CIDR address blocks to communicate securely.
+To allow proper routing of network traffic between each of the Active-Active database instances as well as to your consumer VPC should you choose to conect over VPC peering, you should specify unique CIDR address blocks.
+Make sure that the CIDR blocks dont overlap between the regions on the  for the Redis producer side nor with those of your application consumer VPCs.

 Use the **VPC configuration** section of the **Advanced options** to define unique address blocks for each region.